 Clicks Are Increasing

 It might not be your first instinct to consider an uptick in clicks across both your paid and organic search campaigns as a reason for concern.
-However, this, too, can serve as an initial indication of keyword cannibalization.

-One straightforward way to discern if you’re essentially purchasing conversions from your own efforts is to compare the overall number of conversions.
+One simple way to discern if you’re essentially purchasing conversions from your own efforts is to compare the overall number of conversions.
 If this total isn’t increasing in tandem with your paid conversions, and you observe a notable drop in organic conversions, it’s a clear indicator.

 Regularly monitoring these metrics can assist in identifying any unusual discrepancies in your campaigns and endeavours and serve as an early warning system for potential keyword cannibalization.